f5devcentral/f5-big-iq-lab/docs/class1/module6/lab5.rst

   :scale: 40%
   :align: center

-2. Open a RDP session to the system *Ubuntu Lamp Server*.
-Using Postman, use the **BIG-IQ Token (david)** collections to authenticate you on the BIG-IQ and save the token.
+2. Open Google Chrome, then open the Postman extension and authenticate to BIG-IQ (follow |location_link_postman|).

-   If your token expires, obtain a new token by re-sending the ``BIG-IQ Token (david)``.
+.. |location_link_postman| raw:: html

-   .. warning:: The token timeout is set to 5 min.
-If you get the 401 authorization error, request a new token.
+   <a href="/training/community/big-iq-cloud-edition/html/postman.html" target="_blank">instructions</a>

-   Use the **BIG-IQ AS3 Declaration** Postman call and copy/paste the below URL using the GET method in order to retrieve the Legacy Application **media.site42.example.co,m** details using the BIG-IQ API.
+3. Use the **BIG-IQ API** Postman call and copy/paste the below URL using the GET method in order to retrieve the Legacy Application **media.site42.example.co,m** details using the BIG-IQ API.
-   Save the link after ``https://localhost/`` for the next query.
+   Save the URL after ``https://localhost/`` for the next query.

    ``GET https://10.1.1.4/mgmt/cm/global/config-sets?$filter=configSetName eq 'media.site42.example.com'``